 Adolescent Eating Disorders Program

-- Fear of gaining weight or becoming fat
+- Extreme fear of gaining weight or becoming fat

-Our Eating Disorders team provides expert diagnosis and outpatient treatment for eating disorders.
-These include physical and emotional health conditions that may result from or come along with eating disorders.
+Our Eating Disorders team provides thoughtful and compassionate diagnosis and treatment for eating disorders.

 Family support for children with eating disorders is an important part of recovery.
-Family-based treatment and therapies can help the child learn healthy eating patterns that can work in real life.
+Family-based treatment and therapies can help your child learn healthy eating patterns that work in real life, for the long term.